marceluphd/pebble-firmware/nrf/samples/usb/usb_uart_bridge/README.rst

 Requirements
 ************

-* One of the following development boards:

-  * |Thingy91|
+The sample supports the following nRF52840-based device:

+.. table-from-rows:: /includes/sample_board_rows.txt
+   :header: heading
+   :rows: thingy91_nrf52840

-* A USB host which can communicate with CDC ACM devices, like a Windows or Linux PC
+The sample also requires a USB host which can communicate with CDC ACM devices, like a Windows or Linux PC.

 Building and running